Healthdirect Free Australian health advice you can count on.

 What is an arthroscopy?

-Arthroscopy is a form of surgery used to diagnose and treat joint problems.
+An arthroscopy is a procedure used to diagnose and treat some joint problems.

 During an arthroscopy a surgeon uses an arthroscope to see inside the joint.

-Ask your doctor about the benefits and risks of arthroscopy for your condition.
-Before agreeing to the surgery, ask if there is another option, such as:
+Talk with your doctor about the benefits and risks of arthroscopy for your condition.

 What happens during an arthroscopy?

-Arthroscopy is often done as day surgery.
-Depending on the joint involved and your health, you might have some form of local anaesthetic, or perhaps a general anaesthetic.
+An arthroscopy is often done as day surgery.
+Depending on the joint involved and your health, you may have a:

-The surgeon will make a tiny cut near the joint and insert the arthroscope.
-The images taken from inside your joint will be shown on a video monitor.
+Your surgeon will make a tiny cut near your joint and insert the arthroscope.
+The images from inside your joint will be shown on a video monitor.
 The surgeon might be able to see what is causing your problem.

-If surgery is needed, the surgeon may make a few more narrow cuts and insert surgical instruments to fix particular types of joint problem.
-Examples of surgery done during arthroscopies include:
+If surgery is needed, your surgeon may make a few more narrow cuts and insert surgical instruments.

-After the surgery, the wounds will be stitched or closed with special tape and then bandaged.
-The procedure usually takes between 30 minutes and 2 hours.
+After surgery, your wounds will be stitched or closed with special tape and then bandaged.

-You will have some pain, swelling, bruising and stiffness after the surgery.
-You can take pain medication to help ease it.
+You may have some pain, swelling, bruising and stiffness after the surgery.
+You can take pain-relief medicines to help ease pain and discomfort.

 • apply ice packs to reduce swelling